arananet/XilinDron/README.md

 # XilinDron

 Xilindron is a development board for Xilinx CPLD's.
 This board allows to use (9536) VQ44, (9572XL) VQ64 and (9572XL)TQ100.
-This is a work in progress.
+This is a work in progress, it will work, but it was not made for production only for development (simple routing).
 The board is designed to plug on a veroboard (protoboard).

 # Images